Ask the seller or real estate agent:

 An accepted insurance claim is settled by either:

 - Cash settlement — money to pay for repairs.

 - Managed repair — the insurer pays tradespeople to complete repairs.

 The insurer pays the property owner directly if there is no mortgage.
 If there is a mortgage, cash settlement goes through the lender.
 The owner and lender then agree how to release money for repairs.

-Most owners are responsible and use the money for repairs.
-But some cash settlements don't include an agreement on how funds need to be spent.
+All cash settlements include an agreement on how funds need to be spent, and most owners are responsible and use the money for repairs.
 To protect your interests, it's good to do extra checks.

 - documentation of damage, eg photos, quotes for repair, insurer's scope of works